semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 1. Create a CI job running Semgrep.
 2. Create a `SEMGREP_APP_TOKEN` and add it as a credential, secret, or token into your CI provider.
-3. Grant permissions for Semgrep App within your SCM.
+3. Grant permissions for Semgrep App from your source code management (SCM) tool, such as GitHub or GitLab.
 4. Run the job.
 Semgrep detects the `SEMGREP_APP_TOKEN`, sends it to Semgrep App for verification, and if verified, findings are sent to Semgrep App.
-5. Define additional environment variables to enable other Semgrep App features, such as hyperlinks to the code that generated the finding.
+5. Optional: Define additional environment variables to enable other Semgrep App features, such as hyperlinks to the code that generated the finding.
 This is done last because it is easier to set up and troubleshoot and CI jobs after verifying the CI job and connection to Semgrep App.

 #### Step 1: Create a CI job running Semgrep